 This article illustrates how to add multiple cloud and marketing data in Tableau.

-How to link the connector to your other sources:
+How to link your credentials for:

-- Kochava: create an API key, as shown here.
+- Kochava: create an API key, as shown here

-To see a list of all your linked accounts, click on 'Credential List'.
+To see a list of all your linked accounts, click on 'Credential List.'